-- Follow all elements of the site-specific COVID-19 Prevention Plan. - Get tested if you have COVID-19 symptoms. - Report COVID-19 positive test results and close contact to the EH&S COVID-19 Response & Prevention Team. - Report safety concerns to a supervisor or to EH&S.
+- Follow all requirements in the UW's COVID-19 Face Covering Policy. - Follow all requirements in the UW COVID-19 Vaccination Policy. - Follow all elements of the site-specific COVID-19 Prevention Plan. - Get tested if you have COVID-19 symptoms. - Report COVID-19 positive test results and close contact to the COVID-19 Response and Prevention Team in the UW Environmental Health & Safety Department. - Report safety concerns to a supervisor or to EH&S.